Brother From Another

 In case you couldn’t see it earlier, here’s a side-by-side view, so you can really check this out.
 Luckily, both games are awesome, and a few key updates made Iron Man even more fun to play.

 Our little family reunion has been fun, but all good things must end.
-Austin Powers is going home soon, and Iron Man is for sale.
-Take home this brother today!
+Austin Powers and Iron Man are both long gone!